||how did you get started playing music?

 Condor, The Auk, Animal Behaviour, The Passenger Pigeon, Natural History, National

-Geographic and others.
-I did many hours of Nature recording at this time.
-We made
+Geographic and others. i did many hours of Nature recording at this time.

-amazing discoveries by slowing down the speedy hummingbird
+amazing discoveries by slowing down the super sonic / fast hummingbird

 vocalizations and then applying pattern recognition